Phenomenological study for the search of evidence for intrinsic charm at the COMPASS experiment: Revisiting the double production at NA3

 \subsection{$\sigma(\Jp\Jp)$ production via Single Parton Scattering}

-With a special choice of parameters, in Ref.~\cite{Ecclestone:1982yt} it was found that most of the measured cross section is due to $q \bar q \to \Jp \Jp$.
+Utilizing the fact that the double $\Jp$ production cross section can be normalized with a special choice of the composition $(\alpha_s f_{\psi})^4$, where $\alpha_s$ is the strong coupling constant and $f_{\psi}$ is the decay constant of $\Jp$, in Ref.~\cite{Ecclestone:1982yt} it was found that most of the measured cross section is due to $q \bar q \to \Jp \Jp$.
 However, as mentioned above, such a high production rate is unexpected at NA3 energies.
 Therefore, it is interesting to analyze the production rate instead of the double $\Jp$ production cross section.

-The production cross section of the quarkonium can be obtained as an application of the quark--hadron duality principle known as color evaporation model (CEM)~\cite{Amundson:1995em}.
-In this model the cross section of quarkonium was obtained by calculating the production of a $Q \bar Q$ in the small invariant mass interval between $2m_Q$ and the threshold to produce open heavy-quark hadrons, $2m_H$.
-The $Q \bar Q$ pair has $3\times\bar{3}=(1+8)$ color components, consisting of a color-singlet and a color-octet.
-Therefore, the probability that a color-singlet is formed and produces a quarkonium state is given by $1/(1+8)$, and the model predicts
+For our purpose it is sufficient to use the quark--hadron duality principle.
+Following Ref.~\cite{Amundson:1995em}, the cross section of quarkonium was obtained by calculating the production of a $Q \bar Q$ in the small invariant mass interval between $2m_Q$ and the threshold to produce open heavy-quark hadrons, $2m_H$.\footnote{For an estimate like this, generalizations of the method given in Refs.~\cite{Gavai:1994in,Nelson:2012bc,Vogt:2015uba,Ma:2016exq} are not needed.} The $Q \bar Q$ pair has $3\times\bar{3}=(1+8)$ color components, consisting of a color-singlet and a color-octet.
+Therefore, the probability that a color singlet is formed and produces a quarkonium state is given by $1/(1+8)$, and the model predicts

 where $\sigma_{Q \bar Q}$ is the production cross section of the heavy quark pairs and $\sigma(Q\bar Q)$ is a sum of production cross sections of all quarkonium states in the duality interval.
 For example, in case of charmonium states one has $\sigma(Q\bar Q)=\sigma(\Jp)+\sigma(\psi(2S))+\ldots$\,.
 According to a simple statistical counting, the fraction of the total color-singlet cross section into a quarkonium state is given by